 The Domane features relaxed endurance geometry similar to the Roubaix but it is offered in two fits — Endurance and Pro Endurance.
-(These are sometimes referred to as H3 and H1.5 geometry, respectively, similar to Trek's H2 and H1 geometry for road racing bikes.)
-Endurance is the most common geometry and most Domanes currently for sale at The Pro’s Closet are Endurance geometry unless otherwise noted.
+(These are sometimes referred to as H3 and H1.5 geometry.)
+Endurance is the most common geometry and most Domanes are Endurance geometry unless otherwise noted.

 Trek describes the Endurance geometry as stable but still race-oriented, with a taller headtube for better control, handling, and responsiveness.
 It’s tuned for the majority of riders, especially those looking to put in the long miles.

 The Pro Endurance geometry is designed to meet the demands of riders who prefer an aggressive out-front position but still want predictable handling over rough roads.
 These Domanes will have shorter head tubes for a lower, more aggressive race position.
 Pro Endurance models are only offered through Trek’s Project One custom program, and only down to the 54cm frame size.
 They are very limited in the used marketplace and often only ridden by high-level and professional racers.